-This copycat recipe for PF Chang’s lettuce wraps is one of the best I’ve found out there.
-It accomplishes the goal of tasting just like the original, restaurant version, while simultaneously allowing you to experiment and make the dish fresher, healthier, cheaper for sure, and more delicious!
+This copycat recipe is one of the best I’ve found.
+It tastes just like the original restaurant version while simultaneously allowing you to make the dish fresher, healthier, cheaper, and even more delicious!

 - Truthfully, in this recipe, the chicken is really just a method for consuming the amazing sauce.
 It’s like a delivery truck for delicious.
 So don’t worry too much about prepping the chicken “just right.”
 You don’t need to make it fancy or use crazy spices.
 Just make up solid ground chicken (or turkey), and let the sauce do the rest.